haruncetin/ImagePatternSearch_oncpu/README.md

 The implementation needs only [lodepng](https://lodev.org/lodepng/) PNG image processing library, yet it is embedded into the project.

-You can download test images [here](https://drive.google.com/file/d/14GBRgUel3fOdJVDOdlZ3HJh3_1vUsWZt/view?usp=sharing)
+You may need test images.
+You can download it [here](https://drive.google.com/file/d/14GBRgUel3fOdJVDOdlZ3HJh3_1vUsWZt/view?usp=sharing)

 ## Compilation
 ### Windows